 Moving from the Midwest to the East Coast and back, Mary found that each place had a different soundtrack that influenced her writing – from the rock influences of industrial Detroit to the gentle folk rock influences from the shores of Martha’s Vineyard to the rhythm of the horses clipping along on the car-free streets of Mackinac Island.
 Absorbing the distinct sound of the people and places where she has lived and letting it all influence her is what defines her characteristic songwriting style.

 As a singer/songwriter, her music merges elements of folk, rock and pop, often with poignant lyrics and complex harmonies.
-Her compositions have been used in films, television shows, General Motors commercials and on the celebrated slack radio show Church of the Subgenius.
+Her compositions have been used in films, television shows, commercials, radio bumpers and on the celebrated slack radio show Church of the Subgenius.

 “Michigan singer-songwriter and musician Mary McGuire may be one of the most underappreciated, yet most gifted artists in America today.”
 Joe Montague, Riveting Riffs Magazine